teivah/100-go-mistakes/docs/mistakes.md

 The error might not be obvious at first glance.
 Here, the error returned in the `if ctx.Err() != nil` scope is `err`.
 But we haven’t assigned any value to the `err` variable.
 It’s still assigned to the zero value of an `error` type: `nil`.
 Hence, this code will always return a nil error.

-When using named result parameters, we must recall that each parameter is initial- ized to its zero value.
+When using named result parameters, we must recall that each parameter is initialized to its zero value.
 As we have seen in this section, this can lead to subtle bugs that aren’t always straightforward to spot while reading code.
-Therefore, let’s remain cau- tious when using named result parameters, to avoid potential side effects.
+Therefore, let’s remain cautious when using named result parameters, to avoid potential side effects.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/06-functions-methods/44-side-effects-named-result-parameters/main.go)